In the Spirit of Crazy Horse: Reception

 The book was well received critically.
 Many scholars praised Matthiessen's veracity and accuracy, and the author's support for Leonard Peltier, AIM, and the Lakota people was acknowledged and appreciated by those parties.

-The book was finally published in paperback in 1992 after lawsuits alleging libel were dismissed by the various courts and their decisions affirmed upon appeal.
+The book was finally published in hardcover in 1991, with a new Epilogue by the author and an Afterword by Martin Garbus, after lawsuits alleging libel were dismissed by the various courts and their decisions affirmed upon appeal.
 The lawsuits and their attendant rulings have become important and oft-cited cases in the areas of "media law" and "freedom of speech."
 After publicity generated by the lawsuits, the book became a bestseller.

 Reception was not universally positive.
 In a review for the New York Times Book Review, law professor Alan Dershowitz wrote that Matthiessen "not only fails to convince, he inadvertently makes a strong case for Mr. Peltier's guilt.
 Invoking the clichés of the radical left, Mr. Matthiessen takes at face value nearly every conspiratorial claim of the movement, no matter how unfounded or preposterous.
-Every car crash, every unexplained death, every unrelated arrest fits into the seamless web of deceit he seems to feel woven by the FBI and its cohorts.".
+Every car crash, every unexplained death, every unrelated arrest fits into the seamless web of deceit he seems to feel woven by the FBI and its cohorts."
 Scott Anderson's 1995 re-examination of the Peltier case for Outside magazine considered the impact of the book.
 Anderson wrote: "Taken as a whole, what Matthiessen had constructed was a vast subterranean network of conspirators—not just FBI agents, prosecutors, and judges, but apparently county coroners, stenographers, fire investigators, and Canadian Mounties—all working in concert to destroy an AIM lieutenant because he and his movement dared, in some intangible way, to threaten the interests of white corporate America."
+A few issues later, Outside printed a lengthy rebuttal by Matthiessen, who opened with: "The hope of justice for Leonard Peltier, now in his 19th year in prison, has been seriously harmed by Outside's destructive piece about his case.”